Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

-The Job Reassignment Problem consists of, given a set of workers assigned each to one of a set of jobs, and a set of vacant jobs, finding whether any of the assigned workers should move to the vacant jobs.
+The job re-assignment problem consists of, given a set of workers assigned each to one of a set of jobs, and a set of vacant jobs, finding whether any of the assigned workers should move to the vacant jobs.
 Each job has its own quality score, given by its profitability, and an affinity with each of the workers, given by the suitability of this worker occupying that job.
-The objective is to obtain an outplacement that increases the sum of productivity and affinity in the group of workers.
+The objective is to obtain an assignment that increases the sum of productivity and affinity in the group of workers.

-Since the whole process is extensively analyzed in the original paper, we focus on the subproblem, where given a set of workers and vacant positions, we have to choose which position to send them to (if any).
+Since the whole process is extensively analyzed in the original paper, we focus on the subproblem, where given a set of workers and vacant positions, we have to choose which position to send them (if any).
 The constraint is that no two workers can be sent to the same job.
-Each worker can only be assigned to one job, but that will be assured by the encoding of the variables and will not be a restriction we need to impose to our tensor network.
+Each worker can only be assigned to one job, but that will be ensured by the encoding of the variables and will not be a restriction we need to impose to our tensor network.

-The solutions is encoded as a vector $\vec{x}$ of integer values, where $x_i$ is the vacant position to which the worker $i$ is sent.
-Moreover, $x_i=0$ means that worker $i$ stays in his position without moving to any of the vacant ones.
+The solution is encoded as a vector $\vec{x}$ of integer values, where $x_i$ is the vacant position to which the worker $i$ is sent.
+Moreover, $x_i=0$ means that the worker $i$ stays in his position without moving to any of the vacant ones.
 Its cost function is